3mdeb/news-and-ideas/blog/content/post/2022-03-23-kgpe-d16-testing-update.md

 ---
 title: ASUS KGPE-D16 Dasharo testing update
-abstract: 'This blog post describes the updates in the validation process of'
+abstract: 'This blog post describes the updates in the validation process of
-          'Dasharo for ASUS KGPE-D16.
-You will read about new tests and newly' 'detected issues.'
+           Dasharo for ASUS KGPE-D16.
+You will read about new tests and newly detected issues.'
 cover: /covers/kgpe_d16.png
 author: michal.zygowski
 layout: post